Henri Cartan: Life

 According to his own words, Henri Cartan was interested in mathematics at a very young age, without being influenced by his family.
 He moved to Paris with his family after his father's appointment at Sorbonne in 1909 and he attended secondary school at Lycée Hoche in Versailles.

 In 1923 he started studying mathematics at École Normale Supérieure, receiving an agrégation in 1926 and a doctorate in 1928.
 His PhD thesis, entitled Sur les systèmes de fonctions holomorphes à variétés linéaires lacunaires et leurs applications, was supervised by Paul Montel.

 Cartan taught at Lycée Malherbe in Caen from 1928 to 1929, at the University of Lille from 1929 to 1931 and at the University of Strasbourg from 1931 to 1939.
-After the German invasion of France the university staff was moved to Clermont Ferrand, but in 1940 he returned to Paris to work at Université de Paris and École Normale Supérieure.
+After the German invasion of France the university staff was moved to Clermont Ferrand.
+He recommended the mathematicians Marie-Hélène Schwartz and Laurent Schwartz move to work at the University of Strasbourg in Clermont Ferrand for both their research and for their safety.
+In 1940 he returned to Paris to work at Université de Paris and École Normale Supérieure.
 From 1969 until his retirement in 1975 he was professor at Paris-Sud University.

 Cartan died on 13 August 2008 at the age of 104.
 His funeral took place the following Wednesday on 20 August in Die, Drome.